openintegrationhub/Connectors/Adapters/Examples/WiceAdapter/README.md

 # elasticio-wice-component
 > [Wice CRM](https://wice.de/) Node.js component for [elastic.io platform](http://www.elastic.io "elastic.io platform")

+[Wice CRM](https://wice.de/) is a CRM(customer relationship management) Software which offers different modules for address management, tasks management, project management, calendars and a knowledge base for knowledge management.
+The software could be used to manage sales opportunities and offers too.
+In addition, [Wice CRM](https://wice.de/) offers the possibility to manage and create invoices, open items and incoming payments.

 This is a connector(*component*) which connects [Wice CRM](https://wice.de/) with [elastic.io platform](http://www.elastic.io "elastic.io platform").
 With this connector you are able to create different flows on [elastic.io](http://www.elastic.io "elastic.io platform").
 The component supports **"Triggers"** (e.g. ``getPersons``, ``getOrganizations``) as well as **"Actions"** (e.g. ``updatePerson``, ``createOrganization``, ``updatePersonsOrganization``, etc.), therefore with this component you could both read and fetch data from [Wice CRM](https://wice.de/) and write and save data in [Wice CRM](https://wice.de/) via [elastic.io platform](http://www.elastic.io "elastic.io platform").

 ## Before you begin